dansmyers/Simulation-Fall-2019/Sprint_2/Quiz_2_Review.md

 Show that the expected value of the Poisson distribution is simply *λ*.

-Tip: start by writing down the definition of the exponential.
+Tip: start by writing down the definition of the expected value:

 <img src="poisson_exp_value.png" width="15%" />